 The current Swedish government has expressed that if approached by the royal court for more funds in next year’s budget to pay for the royal wedding – estimated to cost at least 10 million Swedish Krona – they will allow extra money to be provided.
 But opposition comes from Sweden’s Left Party, whose spokeswoman Ulla Andersson said, “I believe that this is not exactly a poor family.
 They already have tax money at their disposal each year, and I think they should manage with what they have received over the years.”
 She also went on to say that the current economic crisis should also be shared with the royal court.

 Four of Sweden’s other political parties have not expressed opposition to extra money going towards the Crown Princess’ wedding, with the Christian Democrats telling Svenska Dagbladet the government should “have a positive attitude” if the court requests more money.

 In a poll conducted by Aftonbladet, 70% of its readers believe that the King should pay for Victoria and Daniel’s wedding himself.
 22% said they would be okay with the royal court and the state to split the cost; and the remaining eight percent believe the state should pay for the whole wedding.

 Public support for financing the wedding is not very high, with a Facebook group called VÃ¤gra betala Victorias bröllop! (“Refuse to pay for Victoria’s Wedding”) being created (although mainly by those who oppose the monarchy); currently with over 21,000 members.

-Tagged Carl XVI Gustaf, Crown Princess Victoria, Finances, Public Opinion, Swedish Royal Wedding 2010.
+Tagged Carl XVI Gustaf of Sweden, Crown Princess Victoria of Sweden, Finances, Public Opinion, Swedish Royal Wedding 2010.